bbolv/bbolv/README.md

 </h4>

 <p>
- I work as a Software Engineer @iTire, a growing startup in Mexico where we build techonology for fleet management and operations.

  My background is in Theoretical Physics, where I spent several years learning General Relativity, mathematical physics, and the strange ways the universe behaves when gravity becomes extreme, by studying one of the most fascinating objects in the universe: black holes.

 Today I spend most of my time building backend services, mobile applications, designing software architecture and helping shape iTire's software platform from development to production.
 I particularly enjoy the challenge of building complex software systems.